victorhausen/outsiders-in-brazilian-politics/README.md

-# Outsiders in Brazilian Deputies Chamber
+# Outsiders in Brazillian Deputies Chamber

 In Brazil data on political candidatures are provided by the Supreme Electoral Court.
 It's messy and scattered over more than 300 .txt and .csv files.